AnantharamanLab/METABOLIC/README.md

   tar zxvf 5_genomes_test.tgz
 ```

-NOTE: For the Step3-7, we provide a "run_to_setup.sh" script for easily setting up dependent databases.
+NOTE: For steps 3-7, we provide a "run_to_setup.sh" script for easily setting up dependent databases.

 ## Software work flow